aferreira44/aprenda-bitcoin-criptomoedas/dev.md

 Wallet > account > address > fund (transaction output).

-Note that information about accounts are not transmitted to the Bitcoin network, and aren"t recorded in the block chain.
+Note that information about accounts are not transmitted to the Bitcoin network, and aren't recorded in the block chain.

 ### Default Account

-Bitcoin comes with a default account called “" empty JSON string.
+Bitcoin comes with a default account called "" empty JSON string.
 Generated coins of solo mining are credited to the default account, and sentoaddress method debits from the default account as we will see in the discussion of sendtoaddress method in Chapter 5: Transactions.
 In bitcoin-qt default account’s addresses has no label, as indicated with (no label) in the next picture:

-35
-Creating New Account
+## Creating New Account

-You can create a new account or check the address of an existing account using getaccountaddress method, which takes one argument <account> the name of the account. getaccountaddress <account>
+You can create a new account or check the address of an existing account using getaccountaddress method, which takes one argument `account` the name of the account.

+getaccountaddress `account`

 If you give getaccountaddress method a name of an account that doesn’t previously exist it will create new account and associate a new receiving address to this account.
-If you want to check the address of the default account: bitcoin-cli getaccountaddress “"
+If you want to check the address of the default account:

-36
+bitcoin-cli getaccountaddress ""

+if you want to create a new account:

+bitcoin-cli getaccountaddress "farghaly"

-if you want to create a new account: bitcoin-cli getaccountaddress “farghaly" this will create a new account called “farghaly" if it doesn’t exist, and will create a new receiving address, and will associate this address to the new account, so any bitcoins sent to this address will be credited “farghaly" account.
+this will create a new account called "farghaly" if it doesn’t exist, and will create a new receiving address, and will associate this address to the new account, so any bitcoins sent to this address will be credited “farghaly" account.

-Account names are case-sensitive and can be any string except “*" because it’s used as wildcard instead of account name as we will see later in the discussion of getbalance method.
-If you tried to create account with name “*": bitcoin-cli getaccountaddress “*" you"ll get “Invalid account name" error with code -11.
+Account names are case-sensitive and can be any string except "*" because it’s used as wildcard instead of account name as we will see later in the discussion of getbalance method.
+If you tried to create account with name "*":

+bitcoin-cli getaccountaddress "*"

+you'll get "Invalid account name" error with code -11.
-The next two method calls will generate two receiving addresses and associate them with two different accounts due to account name case-sensitivity: bitcoin-cli getaccountaddress foo bitcoin-cli getaccountaddress FOO getaccountaddress method will return the same address until bitcoins are received on that address, it will generate and return new address. why ? to improve your anonymity and make it a bit difficult for other people to track how many bitcoins you have and where you’re spending them.
-Here’s how it works bitcoin-cli getaccountaddress foo → D1 bitcoin-cli getaccountaddress foo → D1 someone sent 5 bitcoins to address D1 bitcoin-cli getaccountaddress foo → D2
+The next two method calls will generate two receiving addresses and associate them with two different accounts due to account name case-sensitivity:

+bitcoin-cli getaccountaddress foo
+bitcoin-cli getaccountaddress FOO

+getaccountaddress method will return the same address until bitcoins are received on that address, it will generate and return new address. why ? to improve your anonymity and make it a bit difficult for other people to track how many bitcoins you have and where you’re spending them.
+Here’s how it works

-37
+bitcoin-cli getaccountaddress foo → D1
+bitcoin-cli getaccountaddress foo → D1

+someone sent 5 bitcoins to address D1

+bitcoin-cli getaccountaddress foo → D2

 This doesn’t mean that addresses D1 will become useless afterwards.
 This address will work as long as bitcoin network is up and running.

 This method comes in handy in services like online wallet, where you display to each user in his profile page his main bitcoin address, like www.blockchain.info my wallet page as shown in this figure.
 When someone send you bitcoins to this